What on earth could ever prevent a desperate young man who desires a better life outside the shores of his country from making a move?.

 Clear enough, the problem with African youth who are so desperate about finding a better job outside their home countries can be attributed to poverty and lack of job opportunities as the main causes among others.

-But will this problem end or will forever remain with us?
+But will this problem end or will it forever remain with us?.

-I don’t think the youth of Africa for that matter Ghana should continue to perish in the Sahara Desert or drown in the Mediterranean Sea all in the name of finding jobs somewhere when our beloved country is blessed with rich minerals like gold, diamond, petroleum, manganese, silver among others.
+I don’t think the youth of Africa for that matter Ghana should continue to perish in the Sahara Desert or left to drown in the Mediterranean Sea all in the name of finding jobs and greener pastures somewhere when our beloved country is blessed with oil and rich minerals like gold, diamond, petroleum, manganese, silver among others.

-What happened to over thousands of African youths on the Sahara Desert and the Mediterranean Sea while crossing over to Europe, America’s, Asia among other countries in the world should not be allowed to happen to Frank with your kind support.
+What happened to over thousands of African youths on the Sahara Desert and the Mediterranean Sea while crossing over to Europe, America’s, Asia among other countries in the world should not be allowed to happen to Frank including other vibrant young men with your kind support.

 Before I conclude, let me use this opportunity to commend the International Organization of Migration (IOM) and the European Union (EU) and partners for their unflinching support which led to the rescue and bringing home of 1001 vulnerable Ghanaian migrants who were stranded en route to Europe.